 A graduate in chemistry from the University of Calgary, Dr. Kraatz carried out post-doctoral research at the University of Maryland in College Park and the Weizmann Institute in Rehovot.
 He is a professor of chemistry at the University of Toronto Scarborough, where he carries out research in the areas of surface chemistry, bioconjugates and the development of electroanalytical tools for the detection of pathogens.
 He is a member of the Canadian Society for Chemistry.

 Dr. Jonathan D. Van Hamme

-Dr. Van Hamme is an Associate Professor in the Department of Biological Sciences at Thompson Rivers University.
+Dr. Van Hamme is a professor in the Department of Biological Sciences at Thompson Rivers University.
 He is a member of the Canadian Society of Microbiologists and the American Society for Microbiology.
 His research field is applied and environmental microbiology, with a focus on deploying genomic, proteomic and analytical tools for environmental and agricultural applications.